Devon and Cornwall Police: Force contact centre

 The force contact centre is located at two sites: police HQ in Middlemoor, Exeter and Crownhill police station in Plymouth, both operating 24/7.
 Calls from all parts of the force are assigned to the next available agent, whichever site they are working from.
 Calls are answered by trained civilian staff, with police officers in some supporting and supervisory roles.
 Both 999/112 and non-emergency calls are answered by multiskilled staff, with other duties including the Force Switchboard, found property recording, crime recording, requests from other police forces, emails from the public, and the force website.
 Radio dispatch officers are located in the control rooms at both sites and deploy police officers following calls for service from the contact centre.
 The two control rooms use the national Airwave emergency service secure radio system, which is due to be replaced in the early 2020s.

 Operations department

 The operations department provides uniformed operational support to the force, and is responsible for traffic policing and tactical support.

-Roads policing Unit
+Roads policing Team

 Devon and Cornwall Police patrol a section of the M5, as well as many 'A' roads.
-The unit is split up into seven road policing sectors.
-The unit also has officers that patrol on motorcycles.
+The team is split up into 5 stations across the force.
+These are Exeter, Plymouth, Barnstaple, Bodmin and Camborne.
+They deploy in marked and unmarked high performance vehicles.
+The unit also has officers that patrol on marked and unmarked motorcycles.

+Roads Policing officers conduct proactive enforcement on the roads as well as investigating serious and fatal road traffic collisions.

+Under the Roads Policing Team is the No Excuse Team.
+This is a proactive roads policing team that deploy predominantly in unmarked high performance vehicles to enforce against Fatal 5 offences.